canesche/dce/README.md

 # Dead Code Elimination (DCE) using Range Analysis

-The goal of this project is to eliminate dead code and simplify the final code.
+The goal of this project is to eliminate dead code and optimize the final code.

 # Students